-The ATIPP Office is Government of Yukon's central office for the Access to Information and Protection of Privacy Act (ATIPP Act).
+The ATIPP Office is Government of Yukon's central office for the Access to Information and Protection of Privacy Act.
 The ATIPP Office is the point of contact between the public and public bodies subject to the Act.

-Employees of the ATIPP Office have been delegated duties and functions from the Access and Privacy Officer (APO) under the ATIPP Act.
+Employees of the ATIPP Office have delegated duties and functions of the Access and Privacy Officer (APO) under the ATIPP Act.

-Despite these delegations, the APO may still perform any of the powers, duties or functions if required.
+Despite these delegations, the APO may still perform any of the powers, duties or functions of the officer position, if required.